 Shopping for a new one?
 Removing your old dishwasher and installing a new one is a doable job for the handy homeowner but it can be time-consuming.
 Again, follow the link at the end of this article.

 Check that you dont have any standing water in the bottom of the unit.
 Often this is caused by the hose linking to the garbage disposal drooping down.

 The first things to look at are your water supply hoses.
 Be sure that they are not cracked or brittle.
 Replace them if they are not in good shape.
 Next clean the washer tub.
 This is easily done by running a full load with no clothes.

-These are a few ideas to clean and maintain your appliances to help them stay running smoothly and efficiently.
+These are just a few ideas to clean and maintain your appliances to help them stay running smoothly and efficiently and hopefully add to their lifespan as a bonus.
 If you happen to have any tips of your own, please share them with others in the comment box below.

 Did you find this article helpful?
 Millions of readers rely on information on this site and our blog to stay informed and find meaningful solutions.
 Please chip in as little as $3 to keep this site free for all.